JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 But Ive heard a lot of people do cool things with just PHP+jquery.

 Others mention a lot the power of [Laravel](#laravel-101), which uses PHP.

+And FE devs, can also go into BE as [they know JS](#other-backends), which can do more than FE.

+> In the [conclusions](#conclusions), you have a table with the frameworks and how they relate to the way of rendering.

 ## Laravel 101